phylolinkANU/phylolink/README.md

 $ grails run-app -port=8090
 ```
 * View http://devt.ala.org.au:8090/phylolink in a browser to test the application which is running the grails part of the application locally and consuming the web services and postgres db running in the vagrant container.

+* NOTE: if you view https://doi-test.ala.org.au you may get the "An unexpected error has occurred" message.
+This can occur if you are currently logged in to any of the production ala websites e.g. https://www.ala.org.au, https://phylolink.ala.org.au, https://doi.ala.org.au, etc.  So either log out of production, or use a separate incognito/private browser window.

 ## Installing on production
 ```